 Car-free adventures inCarlisleCumbria

 Cumbria’s ancient county town is just ten miles south of the Scottish border and was previously part of Scotland.
 This key location has determined its dramatic history as a battleground between the Scots and English.
 At the confluence of two rivers, on the course of Hadrian’s Wall, Carlisle was endlessly besieged.
 The Romans built a fort here, the Normans built another… From 1092 to the present day, the massive sandstone castle has been continually occupied.
-In the 19th century, Carlisle became a huge railway hub with the impressive station serving eight different railway lines, arriving from Scotland, Leeds, Manchester and London.
+In the 19th century, Carlisle became a huge railway hub with the impressive station serving seven different railway lines, arriving from Scotland, Leeds, Manchester and London.
+It's a great place for a staycation - scroll to the end for more tips on holidays here.

 1. Arrive by train

 The most famously spectacular route heading out of Carlisle’s impressive Tudor Gothic station is the Settle and Carlisle line.
 One of the most beautiful railway lines in the UK, this 70 mile journey through wild countryside to the market town of Settle in the Yorkshire dales has 21 viaducts spanning the steep valleys and fourteen tunnels through the towering hills.
-A train ticket also gives you discounts along the way.
 The mainline railway from London Euston is also a treat, racing precipitously through a variety of English landscapes.

 - From Lancaster, the train crosses the River Lune and rushes on past the edge of the Lake District.
 Oxenholme station, gateway to the Lakes, is the jumping off point for trains to Windermere